apedyashev/dictionary-api/Readme.md

-# Important: you need Docker to run the app
+# Important: Docker is needed to run the app

 ## Useful links
 * Rockmongo: http://localhost:8081/